QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 ![SVG Group]({{ site.baseurl }}/assets/svg_group.png)

 #### Symbol
-The symbols, colorramps, textformats and labelsettings from the style XML files in the collection will become available in the Style Manager.
+The symbols, colorramps, textformats (since version 0.14.0) and labelsettings (since version 0.14.0) from the style XML files in the collection will become available in the Style Manager.

 ![Style Manager]({{ site.baseurl }}/assets/style_manager.png)